translation

 durumis AI News Japan

-The Decline of the Liberal Democratic Party in Local Areas and the Falseness of Its One-Party System - An Examination Through an Analysis of the Change in Public Support for Successive Cabinets
+The Decline of the LDP in Local Areas and the Illusion of One-Party Dominance - An Examination through Analysis of Past Cabinet Approval Ratings

 • Writing language: Korean